 Species came from the Latin for “kind” or “appearance.”
 Sometimes it is easy to distinguish one species from one another, but there are times that different species will look the same.
 As such biologists devised ways to define a species:

 - Biological species concept – a species is a group of populations whose members can interbreed and produce fertile offspring.
 Conversely, barriers that stop members of two species from producing fertile offspring are in place which refers to reproductive isolation.
 However, this could be hard as you may have been aware that there are offspring that are hybrids of two different species.
 Also, this definition is useless for organisms that reproduce asexually and for organisms that we only know through fossils, the latter due to our uncertainty if they were able to breed.

 - Morphological species concept – species are categorized based on similarity or differences in their physical traits, such as size, shape, and other features of their morphology or body form.
-This would allow us to categorize prokaryotes and fossilized organisms but it relies on subjective criteria, with researchers disagreeing which features distinguish a species.
+This would allow us to categorize prokaryotes and fossilized organisms, but relies on subjective criteria, with researchers disagreeing on which features distinguish a species.

 - Phylogenetic species concept – defines species based on a shared common ancestor and this would be the closest to Darwin’s view of the history of life on Earth.

-Each definition is useful depending on the situation or questions asked but the biological species concept helps us focus on the differences among the groups of organisms and how they are reproductively isolated from one another.
-There are two mechanisms by which speciation occur because of this reproductive isolation:
+Each definition is useful depending on the situation or questions asked, but the biological species concept helps us focus on the differences among the groups of organisms and how they are reproductively isolated from one another.
+There are two mechanisms by which speciation occurs because of this reproductive isolation: